provrb/Anonymous-Messaging-Service/README.md

   - Fixed segmentation fault on root server when client would disconnect
 - Removed unneccessary functions
 - Documentation in all header files now
+- Function prefixes.
+CS for client-side functions.
+SS for server-side functions.
+RS for only root server functions.
+- Improved error handling